 The ABOR Intellectual Property Policy establishes the basic rights and obligations relating to intellectual property created by employees, students, and others connected to the University.
 The University of Arizona Intellectual Property Policy supplements the ABOR IP Policy primarily with respect to course materials.

-This is a University account administered by the IP Official to promote research, develop intellectual property, and directly enable technology transfer.
-It is funded by a portion of the University share of net income received from the licensing or sale of ABOR-owned IP that flows through Tech Launch Arizona.
+This is a University account administered by the IP Official to promote the development of intellectual property and directly enable technology transfer.
+It is funded by a portion of the University's share of net income received from the licensing or sale of ABOR-owned IP that flows through Tech Launch Arizona.

 Contributors, Inventors, and Authors are used interchangeably when discussing inventions at UArizona and are determined in accordance with U.S. intellectual property laws.
 For patentable inventions, the laws regarding who is considered an inventor will apply, and for copyrights, the laws regarding who is considered an author will apply.
 Anyone who qualifies as an inventor or author has an equal and undivided interest in the Intellectual Property as a Contributor, unless a different allocation is agreed upon in writing among the joint inventors or authors.
 If there are contributors who are not Covered Individuals at the University, such as sponsors or federal agencies or other universities, these non-University contributors will not be included as Contributors for the purposes of revenue distribution but note that those non-University individuals/entities may be entitled to a portion of the revenues before they are distributed (see definition of Net Income under Royalty Distribution Schedule).